 Today we are leaving for our trail running adventure in the Swedish Mountains and I am so excited!
 I have told you before about the distance that we are running and how I have prepared physically.
 This is part two in my mini-series and it’s about packing for a trail running adventure.
 What’s in my 8 liters and 3,5 kilo backpack?

 I am working together with Peak Performance Luleå on this one and will use chosen pieces of their gear and clothes when we head out.
-I have been using Peak Performance for years so this collaboration makes me So happy!
-Good functionality combined with great design and sustainability on all levels – that, to me, is Peak Performance.

 5 days in the mountains with a 3,5 kilo backpack